Variabilichromis moorii: Morphology and coloration

 V. moorii exhibit sexual dimorphism as adult females tend to be larger than adult males.
 Adult males often have longer pelvic, dorsal, and anal fins than females do.

 Adults are black with electric blue edges on their tail, pectoral, and dorsal fins, whereas juveniles are yellow.
 Geographically speaking, they show little variation in color.

-Distribution & habitat
+Distribution and habitat

 V. moorii is only found in the southern parts of Lake Tanganyika in Africa.
 They are found in rocky, relatively shallow areas in the littoral zone of the lake (less than 10 meters in depth).
 It is one of the most abundant species in this region of the lake.

 Breeding and mating

 V. moorii is a substrate-breeder, with a male and female pair providing biparental care to their eggs and the young after they hatch.
 This species exhibits serial monogamy, where a male and female are monogamous for at least one spawning cycle.
 A female lays 200–500 eggs per brood, usually under an overhanging rock or within a rock crevice.
 Eggs take at least 3 days to hatch and newly hatched larvae are approximately 3.62 mm (TL).
 They remain in the larval stage for 4 to 5 days, attached to the substrate by their head glands.
 They then develop into free-swimming fry and swim in a tight school close to the spawning site.
 Parents may defend the brood for up to 100 days, which is when fry reach about 3.3 cm (TL).